Ultimate Dayton Real Estate Investing Guide for 2026

 Median Population Age

-Median population age is a picture of the magnitude of a city’s workforce which reflects the extent of its rental market.
-If the median age approximates the age of the area’s labor pool, you should have a strong source of tenants.
-A median age that is unreasonably high can indicate growing future use of public services with a depreciating tax base.
-Larger tax bills can become a necessity for areas with an aging populace.
+Median population age is a picture of the size of a market's workforce which corresponds to the magnitude of its lease market.
+Search for a median age that is the same as the age of the workforce.
+A median age that is unacceptably high can predict growing impending demands on public services with a decreasing tax base.
+Larger tax bills can be a necessity for cities with a graying population.

 Employment Industry Diversity